Slim Cole

-Slim Cole (born Nathan Cole Hebert, and sometimes credited as King Cole) was an American actor and stuntman who appeared in a string of B-movie westerns during Hollywood's silent era.
+Nathan Cole Hebert (born May 6, 1892, date of death unknown), known as Slim Cole and sometimes credited as King Cole, was an American actor and stuntman who appeared in a string of B-movie westerns during Hollywood's silent era.

 Biography

 Early years

 Slim was born in St. Louis, Missouri, to Joseph Hebert and Hallie Cole.
 His mother's father, Nathan Cole, was once mayor of St. Louis.
 Joseph Hebert, Slim's father, died when Slim was a toddler, and he was raised by his mother in the Los Angeles area.

 Career as a forest ranger

 While working as a forest ranger in the San Bernardino Mountains, he learned how to ride a motorcycle, a skill that would serve him well when he entered the motion picture industry around 1915.
 "They laughed at me when I started patrolling the forests on motorcycle, but after I got the knack for following old trails and making new ones, I showed them that I could cover as much territory as four rangers on mounted horses."